tmarlok88/wedding-rsvp/README.md

 ### ReCaptcha support

-Since the Admin page authentication is a simple password and the Guest "authentication" is a URL parameter, it is a good idea to protect them from brute-forcing.
+Since the Admin page authentication is a simple password, and the Guest "authentication" is a URL parameter, it is a good idea to protect them from brute-forcing.

 This can be done, by using ReCAPTCHA.